harmony-one/harmony-log-analysis/notebooks/staking_dashboard/README.md

 To print the statistics of epos-status: `python3 validator_info.py --epos_status`

+To print the statistics of unique users' epos-status: `python3 validator_info.py --epos_status_unique`

 To print the new validators who are not in the `harmony.one/keys`: `python3 validator_info.py --new_validators`

 To print both information: `python3 validator_info.py --all`